tradecloud/tradecloud-docs-api-v2/api/polling/README.md

 * Optionally use the `data.lines.lastUpdatedAt` field to filter the order lines that have been changed: Only consider lines where `lines.lastUpdatedAt` is after the `lastUpdatedAfter` filter value.
 * Optionally use the `data.lines.status` fields to filter the order lines on `processStatus`, `inProgressStatus`, `logisticsStatus` and `deliveryLineStatus` fields.

-When using the [Search shipments](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment/specs.yaml#/shipment/searchShipmentsRoute) endpoint:
+When using the [Poll shipments](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment/specs.yaml#/shipment/pollShipmentsRoute) endpoint:

 * Optionally use the `data.lines.meta.lastUpdatedAt` to filter the shipment lines that have been changed.
 * Optionally use the `data.status` field to filter on shipment process and logistics status sub fields.